Snowflake-Labs/sfquickstarts/site/devlabs/time_series_forecasting_with_zepl.md

 ### Visualize Seasonality
 The code below will generate a chart to display the impact of seasonality on the trend.
 This can be used to identify if certain times of the day, month, or year effects the final trend. <br/>

-If we look at the Yearly trend (final chart) it appears that stock prices tend to rise at the beginnning of the year and are at their peak between September and October.</br>
+If we look at the Yearly trend (final chart) it appears that stock prices tend to drop in march and rise towards the end of the year.
+These factors may lead us to re-fit the model based on specific holiday trends which can be done easily using prophet.
+Feel free to play around with adding holiday seasonality as well: [Examples](https://facebook.github.io/prophet/docs/seasonality,_holiday_effects,_and_regressors.html#built-in-country-holidays)</br>

 ```python
 %python